Globalive

-Globalive is a Canadian telecommunications and investment company founded in 1998.
+Globalive Capital Inc. is a Canadian telecommunications and investment company founded in 1998.
 It is based in Toronto, Ontario.
-Globalive is best known for its telecommunication businesses like WIND Mobile, Yak Communications, and OneConnect.
+Globalive is best known for its telecommunication businesses like Freedom Mobile (formerly known as Wind Mobile), Yak Communications, and OneConnect.

 The company, Globalive Inc., was founded in 1998, investing in businesses, primarily in technology, media, and telecommunications companies based in Canada and the United States.
 It holds investments in over 125 private companies including Stackadapt, Zoocasa, and Xanado.